manoelbritto/Climate-Analysis/README.md

 ```
 ![page](Images/api_tobs.PNG)

-query for the dates and temperature observations from a year from the last data point.
-Return a JSON list of Temperature Observations (tobs) for the previous year.
+The query for the dates and temperature observations from a year from the last data point, it returns a JSON list of Temperature Observations (tobs) for the previous year.

 ```
 /api/v1.0/<start>